ramblingsofadev/docs/routing.md

 <h3 id="route-builders">Route Builders</h3>

-Route builders give you a fluent syntax for mapping your routes to closures or controller methods.
+Route builders give you a fluent syntax for mapping your routes to controller methods.
 They also let you [bind any middleware](#binding-middleware) classes and properties to the route.
 The following methods are available to create routes:

  ```php
 $routeBuilders->delete('/foo');